-The parties agree that effective July 5, 2016, the Auditor shall deduct 2φ per hour from each Union represented employee and shall place the monies in a specific account for use in assisting eligible employees in purchasing or renting a home in Sonoma County.
+The Auditor shall deduct 2φ per hour from each Union represented employee and shall place the monies in a specific account for use in assisting eligible employees in purchasing or renting a home in Sonoma County.
 The County shall, on at least a quarterly basis, make a matching contribution equaling the amount generated by employee deductions.
 The County will cover up to \$50,000 of the cost to administer the program each fiscal year.
 Any costs exceeding this amount will be deducted directly from the fund.
 The Auditor shall make regular reports to the committee on funds available.

-The County and the Union shall jointly form a labor management committee to prepare and administer a Sonoma County Labor/Management Housing Assistance Policy.
-The Committee shall oversee the administration of the housing assistance program through the Community Development Commission staff.
+The Labor Management Committee shall oversee the administration of the housing assistance program through the Community Development Commission staff.
 Represented employees of the Community Development Commission (CDC) may participate in the Housing Assistance Program except the Special Projects Coordinator may not participate nor any CDC employee who is in a decision making position related to the Housing Assistance Program.

 If an employee receives a loan from the housing assistance fund, payroll deduction payments will be made so long as the employee is employed by the County.